5 financial tips for gig workers

 By taking some guidance to heart, you can enjoy the freedoms that gig work provides while also helping protect your financial stability.
 Here are a few ways to get started.

-Many employers who let go of full-time employees in 2020 are likely to turn to gig workers to lower overhead — like they did during the 2008 recession, the dawn of the gig economy.4 This means that for a new gig worker, a great place to start looking for work is with past employers.
+Employers are seeing a departure of full-time female employees because return-to-work policies are making it impossible for those workers to balance in-person work and at-home caregiving duties.6 Many are turning to gig workers to fill the void.
+This means that for a new gig worker, a great place to start looking for work is with past employers.
 Reach out to existing contacts with your new pitch.

 When you earn income through the gig economy, you become your own micro-business.
 We’re used to thinking about the different departments in larger companies, such as finance or human resources.
 But now, you need to get familiar with these ideas yourself.